Posted date: August 6, 2025

 Expenses may include salary and fringe benefits for the PI, co-Investigators and research staff, research supplies, and participant payments.

 Project-related travel expenses are allowed but must occur during the 1-year pilot period.
-Institutional indirect costs and publication costs are not allowed.

 Budgets will need to be approved by NIH if selected for funding.